wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 At any given time, these subsystems[^subs] can cause the CPU to _interrupt_ its current work and execute a special subroutine.
 Interrupts allow developers to program special effects by hooking into the hardware internals.
 For example, when a frame is rendered, the PPU emits a "_v-blank_" (vertical blank) event, signaling that it is done rendering.
 This can be listened to in order to quickly write to VRAM after the PPU is done.
 Modifying VRAM in-between rendering can cause flickering on screen.
 Other uses of interrupts include synchronization of linked Game Boys, timers that can be programmed, and listening for button presses.

-[^subs]: Subsystems not depicted in the schematic are the timer, the memory bank controller (MBC), the serial port, and the direct memory access (DMA) mechanic.
+[^subs]: Subsystems not depicted in the schematic are the timer, the serial port, and the direct memory access (DMA) mechanic.
 These will be discussed later.

 In essence, the Game Boy uses a simple hardware architecture.
 The CPU has access to pretty much all subsystems through a concept called _memory-mapped IO_: reading certain parts of the memory results in reading certain states of subsystems.
 There are no device drivers and there is no operating system managing resources for multiple programs.
 In fact, the only program running at a given time will be the game you booted up - after the BIOS handed over the controls, that is.